Free Stuff You Can Put in a Compost Bin

 As you know, you need a combination of both greens and browns to jumpstart your compost into a fast-working pile of decomposing black gold, but I don't seem to have them at the same time.

 So I store those autumn leaves, to be used in the summer when I need them.
-I've stored them in trash cans, in plastic garbage bags, in paper feed sacks, and in a big leaky trough that no longer held water.
+I've stored them in trash cans, in plastic garbage cans, in paper feed sacks, and in a big leaky trough that no longer held water.

 A leaky water trough full of autumn leaves